TebaldiLab/eCLIP_seq/README.md

 # eCLIP_seq
-analysis of eCLIP-seq data and integration with other RNA omics
+analysis of eCLIP-seq and freCLIP-seq data, with worked examples.

 ## Overview

- __eCLIP_seq__ is an R notebook containing an example analysis for identifying and quantifying protein-RNA interactions from eCLIP-seq experiments.
+ __eCLIP_seq__ is a collection of bash scripts and R notebook containing analysis pipelines for identifying and quantifying protein-RNA interactions from eCLIP-seq and freCLIP-seq experiments.

 ------------------------------------------------------------------------